smclark86/100-days-of-code/log.md

 ### Day 45: July 24, Monday - 1 hour

-**Today's Progress**: Learned a little more about forEach, and briefly touched on prototypes.
+**Today's Progress**: Learned a little more about forEach, briefly touched on prototypes, and started learning about objects.

 **Thoughts**: Kind of confused with some of the forEach info, but it's nice to be learning some new code.
 JS objects look really interesting, and I'm excited to learn more.
 I also learned about similarities and differences between array and object syntax.
 And finally, I started working on an object exercise.
 The learning shall continue!